TuyaInc/tuyasmart_home_android_sdk_doc/en/resource/Activator_zigbee_gateway.md

 The ZigBee Gateway distribution network here refers to the ZigBee Wired Gateway.
 Before the ZigBee Gateway is configured, please ensure that the ZigBee Gateway device is connected to the router on the network, and the ZigBee gateway device is in the network configuration state.

-Please use WiFi Configuration for ZigBee Wireless Gateway
+Please use Wi-Fi Configuration for ZigBee Wireless Gateway

 ```sequence
 Title: Zigbee Gateway Configuration